Published Jul 13, 2021

 Knowing When to Step In As Adult Children

-There are a variety of reasons family members step in as caregivers; a parent’s gradual health decline, a sudden health emergency or new health issues, a new diagnosis or treatment plan, etc. The realization that it’s time for adult children to step in and get their parents help, may hit each family at different stages for different reasons.
+There are a variety of reasons family members step in as caregivers: a parent’s gradual health decline, a sudden health emergency or new health issues, severe illness, a new diagnosis or treatment plan, etc. The realization that it’s time for adult children to step in and get their parents help, may hit each family at different stages for different reasons.
 That being said, it’s important to be involved in your parent’s day-to-day routine as they get older so you can notice changes in their behaviors or habits if the change is gradual.
 Recognizing a shift in your parent’s patterns could help you realize when it’s time to step in or coordinate extra care for them.
 A pattern change could look like elderly parents skipping dates with friends, missing a bill payment, looking over a doctor’s appointment, etc. The more you’re involved, the more you can recognize when your parent may be losing touch and need someone to step in.

 Guidance for Family Caregivers and Other Family Members